Baby Play Tips During the Holidays

 - Story time.
 Pull out the holiday storybooks and read these at bedtime, instead of the usual favorites.

 - Story telling.
-Use your holiday décor to tell stories that focus on the meaning of the season (examples: nativity scene, candles, special decorations).
+Use your holiday décor to tell stories that focus on the meaning of the season.
 This helps take your child’s focus off of presents and on to the real meaning of the holidays.

 - Keep extended family close to baby’s heart.
 A creative way to help baby come to know her relatives is to take a picture of each person holding baby during a holiday gathering.
 Make a little photo album for baby with these pictures.
 Throughout the year flip through this with baby and playfully name each family member and remind baby something special about each person.
 It helps to buy a baby-proof plastic toy photo album.